ThorntonLab/LabProtocols/index.md

 # Thornton lab protocols

+This page discusses a combination of guidelines/expectations for lab members as well as specific protocols or "recipes" for carrying out your work.

+The contents are a work in progress!

 ## Working remotely

 We often need to do our work on servers that are in a different location from us.